 The death rate of colorectal cancer has been dropping for decades, according to the American Cancer Society.
 In addition to new and improved colon cancer treatments, early detection is a big reason for this.

-In comparison, those diagnosed with stage 1 cancer have a five-year relative survival rate of about 92 percent.
+In comparison, those with stage 1 cancer have a 5-year relative survival rate of about 90 percent.

 In addition to a colonoscopy, you may need other screening tests, including: